Where This Data Comes From — and Why It Matters

 The breadth of responses reflects a wide range of sectors, organisational contexts, and perspectives — including differing levels of confidence, uncertainty, challenge, and resolve.
 That range matters.
 It is what gives this work its depth, its credibility, and its value as a national insight.

-Finally, to everyone who engaged with this process in good faith — whether by responding, advising, reviewing, or challenging — thank you.
+To everyone who engaged with this process in good faith — whether by responding, advising, reviewing, or challenging — thank you.
 In a contested and complex landscape, choosing evidence over assumption and reflection over reaction is no small thing.
+This report is the result of that collective commitment.

-FIEDP FRSA FPSA
+Joanne Lockwood (she/her), FIEDP FRSA FPSA

 This survey is intended as the first in a potential series, enabling longitudinal comparison of organisational responses over time.